DilonValenciaIT/osticket-prereqs/README.md

 <p>
 Next, rename the file 'ost-sampleconfig.php' located in 'C:\inetpub\wwwroot\osTicket\include' to 'ost-config.php.'

 Then, assign the necessary permissions to 'ost-config.php.'
 Disable inheritance and remove all inherited permissions.
 Click 'Add' to create new permissions, then enter 'Everyone' and grant full control.
-This ensures that osTicket has full control over the configuration file
+This ensures that osTicket has full control over the configuration file.

 </p>
 <br />